njlr/rs-core-lib/rs-core/common.md

 These are just shorthand for a `std::copy()` from a range to an append or overwrite iterator.

-* `template <typename Range, typename...
-Ranges> std::vector<[value type]>` **`concatenate`**`(const Range& range, const Ranges&... ranges)`

-Returns a vector composed by concatenating all of the argument ranges.
-The value type is that of the first argument range.
-If any subsequent argument has a different value type, it must be assignment compatible with the first.

 * `template <typename Container, typename T> void` **`con_remove`**`(Container& con, const T& t)`
 * `template <typename Container, typename Predicate> void` **`con_remove_if`**`(Container& con, Predicate p)`
 * `template <typename Container, typename Predicate> void` **`con_remove_if_not`**`(Container& con, Predicate p)`